-She then worked for a time as a secretary at the BBC in Manchester where she met her co-writers Craig Cash and Henry Normal.
-Caroline also has a cult following on the Manchester live comedy circuits, and worked for a time with Cash on a pirate radio station, where the character of Mrs Merton was developed.
+She then worked for a time as a secretary at the BBC in Manchester, all the while honing her performance skills on the comedy circuit and where she met her co-writers Craig Cash and Henry Normal.
+Caroline also has a cult following on the Manchester live comedy circuits and worked for a time with Cash on a pirate radio station, where the character of Mrs Merton was developed.
+Aherne's first TV appearances were on regional TV securing a semi-regular spot on the Granada TV discussion show "Upfront" in 1990 in her Mrs Merton guise.

 After a few shows, both Caroline and Cash were sacked, but their show was picked up by BBC Radio 2, where the character was further developed, and paved the way for her better known television series, ‘The Mrs Merton Show’ later.